Sant'Eligio Maggiore

 Sant’Eligio Maggiore is a church in Naples, southern Italy.

+History

 It is located near Piazza Mercato (Market Square), and was built during the reign of Charles of Anjou by the same congregation that built the nearby Sant’Eligio hospital in 1270.
 It is the first church built in Naples by the Angevin dynasty and therefore the first one in Gotico Angioiano style.